vaibhxv11/WeatherNow/README.md

 👋 Hello, I'm Vaibhav!

-I'm a passionate Third Year Student with a love for crafting digital experiences.
+I'm a passionate Final Year Student with a love for crafting digital experiences.
 My journey in the world of web development has been a thrilling exploration of creativity, problem-solving, and continuous learning.
 From front-end design to back-end development, I am dedicated to creating user-friendly and efficient web applications.